chaitjo/lstm-context-embeddings/README.md

 Although both versions work exactly as intended, results in the blog post are from experiments with the tflearn version only.

 # Usage
+I used Python 3.6 and Tensorflow 0.12.1 for my experiments.
 Tensorflow code is divided into `model.py` which abstracts the model as a class, and `train.py` which is used to train the model.
 It can be executed by running the `train.py` script (with optional flags to set hyperparameters)-
 ```
 $ python train.py [--flag=1]